eclipse/xtext-web/README.md

 ## Notice

-The content of this repository (`xtext-xtend`) has been moved to the [Xtext Monorepo](https://github.com/eclipse/xtext/).
+The content of this repository (`xtext-web`) has been moved to the [Xtext Monorepo](https://github.com/eclipse/xtext/).
 Please refer to that repository to find the code, create issues or file pull requests.

 ## About